Key takeaways

 Understanding these differences is essential for organizations relying on accurate location data for operations, analytics, and customer communications.

-Most countries indeed have postal code systems but rarely use the term “ZIP code” because the formats vary significantly worldwide.
+Most countries indeed have postal code systems and their corresponding names for postal codes, but they rarely use the term “ZIP code.”
 This diversity reflects each nation’s geographical features, administrative structures, and historical development.

 From the UK’s alphanumeric postal codes to Japan’s seven-digit system, these country-specific addressing conventions impact everything from mail delivery to logistics planning.